- Download our Moving to Houston Guide (PDF)

-It’s fair to say that the lifestyle in Houston is whatever expats make of it – from oil-baron ostentation to a quiet existence rich in culture.
+It’s fair to say that the lifestyle in Houston is whatever people make of it – from oil-baron ostentation to a quiet existence rich in culture.

 With its mild winters and hot summers, the city celebrates sports and recreation in a big way.
 Chances are it won’t be long before new arrivals find their favourite patch of greenery and make activities under the wide Texan sky a regular part of their lives.

 That said, there's plenty for those who'd rather consume calories than burn them off.
 There's a dizzying amount of award-winning restaurants in Houston, with new ones opening up constantly.
-And if eating out doesn’t suit their bank balance, expats can forage through weekend farmers' markets for local produce and homemade fare.
+And if eating out doesn’t suit their bank balance, newcomers can forage through weekend farmers' markets for local produce and homemade fare.

 As part of the city's burgeoning cultural scene, residents can also visit art galleries in former factory spaces, marvel at downtown Houston's contemporary architecture and enjoy some of the country's best performing arts companies.
 The city's creative spirit is contagious.
 New arrivals will likely find themselves incorporating some part of it into their routines.

 Shopping in Houston

 As can be expected from an energy capital, many residents have money to spend and shopping in Houston is top-notch.
 Even those with a smaller budget can take advantage of its antique markets, outlet malls and seasonal sales.

 The city is home to The Galleria, one of the biggest malls in the USA, as well as a number of shopfront neighbourhoods.
-Expats will easily be able to find prominent designer labels, department and home décor stores, and the odd high-end speciality boutique.
-Memorial City Mall is another well-known, but less ritzy, one-stop shopping centre.
+New arrivals will easily be able to find prominent designer labels, department and home décor stores, and the odd high-end speciality boutique.
+Memorial City Mall is another well known, but less ritzy, one-stop shopping centre.